The Latest | Israeli strike kills 4 aid workers in Gaza 'safe zone,' UK-based group says

-A U.K.-based aid group said one of its employees in Gaza was killed Friday in an Israeli strike that hit its warehouse located inside an Israeli-declared humanitarian safe zone.
-The strike also killed three staffers from other aid groups using the warehouse, the al-Khair foundation said in a statement sent to The Associated Press.
+A U.K.-based aid group said one of its senior employees in Gaza was killed Friday in an Israeli strike that hit its warehouse located in an Israeli-declared humanitarian safe zone.
+The strike also killed three staffers from other aid groups using the warehouse, the Al-Khair Foundation said in a statement.

-The Israeli army did not immediately respond to AP’s request for comment on Friday’s strike.
-The warehouse was located in Muwasi, an area on Gaza’s Mediterranean coast that is part of a “humanitarian safe zone” where Israeli has told Palestinians to take refuge.
+The warehouse was located in Muwasi, an area on Gaza’s Mediterranean coast that is part of a “humanitarian safe zone” where Israel has told Palestinians to take refuge.

+The Israeli military said Husam Mansour, the Al-Khair Foundation member who was killed, was in fact a senior Hamas militant.
+Israel said he used his position with the humanitarian group to raise money for Hamas.

 After a two-week Israeli offensive in northern Gaza, dozens of bodies were collected throughout Gaza City's Tel al-Hawa neighborhood and brought to Al-Ahli Hospital on Friday morning.
 Civil defense workers said they were still recovering dead and wounded from destroyed streets and buildings.